Postgraduate Course: Anthropology and Environment (PGSP11416)

-Students are also assessed via two pieces of coursework: a mid-term short case study in the style of an Environmental & Social Impact Assessment (ESIA) on the environmental and social implications of a development project (20%), and an end-term longer summative essay in the form of a discursive anthropological essay engaging with the relevant bodies of anthropological literature and makes connections between theory, research, and public policy (70%).
+Students are also assessed via two pieces of coursework: a mid-term short case study in the style of an Environmental Impact Assessment (EIA) or consultancy report on the environmental and social implications of a development project (20%), and an end-term longer summative essay in the form of a discursive anthropological essay engaging with the relevant bodies of anthropological literature and makes connections between theory, research, and public policy (70%).

 This is a cross-disciplinary course rooted in anthropology, and is open to students with backgrounds across the social sciences, natural sciences, and humanities.

 ||Other requirements|| None